Are you considering the idea of taking your business online?

 Keyword Research Tips

-Tip #1: Avoid using keywords that return extremely low to no monthly searches, or that have no commercial value.
-There’s not much point ranking #1 in Google for a keyword that no one is looking for.
-Also, if you type a key phrase into Google and no one is advertising products for it (i.e. no Google advertisements show up), then that keyword most likely has no commercial value or is unprofitable.
+Tip #1: Avoid using keywords that show extremely low to no monthly searches, or that have no commercial value.
+There’s no point ranking #1 in Google for keywords that no one is searching for.
+Also, if you type keyword phrases into Google and nobody is advertising products or services for it (i.e. no Google ads show up), then that keyword most likely has no commercial value or is unprofitable.

-Tip #2: Use keyword research tools to help you build lists of keywords and generate content ideas.
-Below are some useful free and paid keyword research tools you can check out:
+Tip #2: Use tools to help you research keywords and generate content ideas.
+Here are some useful free and paid keyword research tools you can check out:

 Free Keyword Research Tools

 (Keyword Research Tool – Google Keyword Planner Tool)

 The Keyword Planner Tool lets you explore keywords and keyword-based advertising ideas (e.g. pay-per-click advertising), analyse keyword search history, see how a list of keywords might perform in ad campaigns and even create a new keyword list by multiplying several existing lists of keywords together.